In 1869, John Wesley Powell, the one-armed Civil War veteran, passionate geologist and natural historian, was feeling the itch to travel again.

 John Wesley Powell described the Grand Canyon as “scenery on grand scale.
 Marble walls polished by the waves.”
 He was truly awed by the “vermillion cliffs,” marble amphitheaters, and life-giving rivers of Colorado, Utah and Arizona.

 In Powell’s time, the American West was still a big, new, unexplored frontier, even considering the influence of budding Latter-day Saint settlements across both northern and southern Utah.
 Powell and many others, with their fascination for the places and peoples of the Grand Canyon, the Green River and Echo Park, had good reasons to want to protect antiquities of the West.
-But their scope may not have been so broad as to include entire ecosystems.
+But their scope may not have been so broad as to include a lot of what the Antiquities Act is used for today.

 There is danger in broadening this definition to include unimagined scientific developments, partisan policies, and technologies of today.
 It is the task of politicians, monument managers, and citizens to be cautious of modern meanings we might try to overlay on the original missions of the Antiquities Act.